APEX: Approximate-but-exhaustive search for ultra-large combinatorial synthesis libraries: Introduction

 The search for novel therapeutic agents is a cornerstone of modern medicine and drug discovery.
 In recent years, the emergence of ultra-large combinatorial synthesis libraries (CSLs), such as the Enamine REAL library, has significantly transformed this pursuit.
 These libraries, containing billions or even trillions of make-on-demand compounds, offer an unprecedented opportunity to explore a vast and diverse chemical space, significantly increasing the potential for identifying novel hit compounds with desirable properties.
 However, the sheer scale of these libraries presents a formidable challenge to traditional approaches to virtual screening.

-State-of-the-art scoring functions used in virtual screening, like docking/affinity/co-folding scores, are too computationally expensive to render an exhaustive evaluation over modern combinatorial libraries practical.
-As such, a number of virtual screening algorithms have been developed to identify high-scoring compounds from such libraries under a more limited evaluation budget.
-These methods range from hierarchical methods like V-SYNTHES \citep{sadybekov2022synthon} to reinforcement learning approaches like Thompson sampling \citep{klarich2024thompson} and NGT \citep{de2024ngt, pedawi2023through}.
+State-of-the-art scoring functions used in virtual screening, like docking/affinity/co-folding scores, are too computationally expensive to render an exhaustive evaluation over modern CSLs, which number in the billions, practical.
+A number of virtual screening approaches have been developed to identify high-scoring compounds from large compound libraries under a limited evaluation budget.
+These methods include heuristic algorithms \citep{sadybekov2022synthon}, reinforcement learning \citep{pedawi2023through,klarich2024thompson,de2024ngt}, active learning \citep{graff2021accelerating,mehta2021memes}, and approaches that utilize generative models constrained to the library \citep{pedawi2022efficient,cretu2024synflownet,luo2024projecting,gao2025generative}.
 However, since these algorithms effectively assess only a small fraction of the total library---usually less than 1\% of available compounds---they leave the vast majority of the chemical space unexplored and potentially overlook valuable compounds.
-The growing size of CSLs and the computational demands of modern scoring functions in virtual screening create a pressing need for more efficient and comprehensive approaches.
+Many of the listed strategies above include a surrogate modeling component, in which a more inference efficient model (such as a neural network) is trained to approximate the oracle scoring function to enable exhaustive evaluation with the surrogate \citep{gentile2020deep,graff2022self}.
+But this too is impeded by the size of modern CSLs, which would naively require billions of neural network evaluations to score exhaustively with the trained surrogate.
+Indeed, the growing size of CSLs and the computational demands of modern scoring functions in virtual screening create a pressing need for more efficient and comprehensive approaches.

 At its core, virtual screening can be framed as a search problem, where the objective is to identify the top $k$ compounds that optimize a specific scoring function while satisfying a set of program-specific constraints, namely desired physicochemical or ADMET properties like molecular weight, lipophilicity, and permeability.
-The ability to effectively handle constraints is particularly crucial when navigating ultra-large libraries.
-For any given drug discovery project, the number of compounds that violate these constraints can be orders of magnitude larger than those that satisfy them.
-However, many prominent screening algorithms lack a natural or efficient mechanism for incorporating such constraints directly into the search process.
+The ability to effectively handle constraints is particularly crucial in a virtual screening: for any given drug discovery project, the number of compounds in a screening library that violate these constraints can be orders of magnitude larger than those that satisfy them.
 This often complicates the workflow and can lead to the exploration of irrelevant chemical space or aggressive post-filtering.